jonjamz/blaze-forms/README.md

   * This is *true* if the last attempt to run the form action failed.
 * `{{success}}`
   * This is *true* if the last attempt to run the form action was a success.
+  * Use this to hide elements or otherwise end the form's session.
 * `{{invalid}}`
   * This is *true* if any ReactiveForms element in the form block is invalid.
 * `{{invalidCount}}`